-A Wareham man was arrested and charged yesterday with possession of child pornography.
+A Wareham man was indicted by a federal grand jury yesterday for possession of child pornography.

-David St. Jacques, 56, was charged by criminal complaint with one count of possession of child pornography.
-Following an initial appearance yesterday, St. Jacques was detained pending a detention hearing scheduled for Oct.
-5, 2020.
+David St. Jacques, 56, was indicted on one count of possession of child pornography.
+St. Jacques was charged by criminal complaint and arrested in September 2020, and has been in custody since.

-As alleged in the charging document, federal agents executed a search of St. Jacques's residence yesterday morning and seized a computer, three phones, and one thumb drive.
-Agents discovered that St Jacques had allegedly destroyed at least two other drives and attempted to destroy one of his phones when agents arrived to execute the warrant.
-St. Jacques admitted to exchanging child pornography with other individuals on various chatting applications, and agents located child pornography during the on scene review of the devices that were still intact.
+According to the charging documents, a search of St. Jacques's residence on Sept.
+29, 2020 resulted in seizure of a computer, three phones and one thumb drive.
+St Jacques had allegedly destroyed at least two other drives and attempted to destroy one of his phones when agents arrived to execute the warrant.
+St. Jacques admitted to exchanging child pornography with other individuals on various chatting applications, and child pornography was discovered during the on scene review of devices that were still intact.